q3769/conseq4j/README.md

 ConcurrentSequencer conseq = ConcurrentSequentialExecutors.newBuilder().ofSize(10).build();
 ```

-The queue size for each individual executor is the `totalTaskQueueSize` devided by the max number of concurrent executors.
+The queue size for each individual sequential executor is the conseq's `totalTaskQueueSize` devided by its max number of concurrent executors.
 So in order to set `totalTaskQueueSize`, you also have to set a bounded max concurrency - either by `ConcurrentSequentialExecutors.Builder.ofSize(int maxConcurrency)`, or providing your own hasher with a bounded total bucket count.
 This conseq falls back to all default capacities because when `totalTaskQueueSize` is the only set value, it is discarded/defaulted:
 ```
 ConcurrentSequencer conseq = ConcurrentSequentialExecutors.newBuilder().withTotalTaskQueueSize(200).build(); // here 200 is ignored because max concurrency is missing/unbounded
 ```